José María Aznar: Leader of the Opposition

 In 1989 Aznar was voted by the National Executive Committee of AP to be the new leader of the party, re-founded as the Partido Popular (People's Party, or PP).
 With Fraga focused on the presidency of Galicia, Aznar was confirmed as leader of the PP at their 10th National Congress at the end of March 1990.
 In November the PP moved from the Conservative group in the European Parliament to the more centrist Christian Democratic European People's Party.

 On 6 June 1993 the PP again lost the general election, but improved on their previous performance by obtaining 34.8% of the vote.
 The PSOE lost its absolute majority and needed to form a coalition government with other parties in order to continue governing.
 The result was a disappointment for the PP as the opinion polls had predicted a victory for them.
 They did well in the 1994 European and 1995 local elections.

 On 19 April 1995, Aznar's armored car prevented him from being assassinated by an ETA bomb.

 The PP won the 3 March 1996 general election with 37.6% of the vote, thus ending 13 years of PSOE rule.
 With 156 of the 350 seats (the PSOE won 141) Aznar had to reach agreements with two regional nationalist parties, Convergence and Unity (Catalan) and the Canary Islands Coalition, in order to govern with additional support from the Basque Nationalist Party.
 He was voted in as prime minister with 181 votes in the Cortes Generales on 4 May and sworn in the next day by King Juan Carlos I.

 Premiership

 First term (1996–2000)

+Aznar's government has been described as the first conservative government since 1983, or since the death of Francisco Franco.

 The Aznar Government maintained the commitment of the previous government to join the European Union's single currency and showed itself willing to take political risks in order to meet the requirements for membership.
 Aznar also announced the sale early in 1997 of the nation's remaining minority stake (golden shares) in the Telefónica telecommunications company and the petroleum group Repsol.
 This marked the beginning of a period of privatizations after the previous PSOE government had nationalized parts of the economy.